YigalOrn/Afeka/README.md

 As I said the rep' will also contain presentations I made etc.

 Hope you will enjoy my work and thanks for taking the time to look at it!

+Please Notice that I can provide and explain at any time the projects and outcomes I have on demand or in person as all the material is saved on my laptop!